What is meati whole cuts’ star ingredient, mycelium?

 “We’re beneath your surface, an underground universe that’s thriving, fully alive, sensitive, resilient.
 We’re everywhere.
 We’re brilliant mycelium.”

 Those branching fungi filaments are indeed generally brilliant.
-But our Neurospora crassa type of mycelium is so brilliant we wanted to tell everyone about it and gave it a special name to make it easier to understand what it is: MushroomRoot™.
+But our Neurospora crassa type of mycelium is so brilliant we wanted to tell everyone about it.

 There are many reasons why mycelium is incredible in general.
 It is an ancient and fibrous organism that underpins the development of life on Earth.
 It is an underground information network that inspired the idea of the “wood wide web.”
 It is the largest known living thing.
 It is a networked ballet of tubular fibers, a superhighway of nutrients, a miracle of mycorrhiza.

 Not all mycelia are the same.
 There are countless species and strains within the fungi kingdom.
 Some produce fruiting bodies, which we all know as mushrooms.
 Some produce mycotoxins to help them counter threats they might find in their environment.
-Meati™ MushroomRoot does not make either.
+Meati’s mycelium does not make either.

 Still concerned?
 How about this: Mycelia have been used in human diets for centuries.
 The filamentous fungi Aspergillus oryzae is behind sake, miso, and many other foods and drinks.
 Tempeh, eaten by millions of people around the globe, is an ancient food made of soybeans fermented with Rhizopus oligosporus.
 And have you ever tried products from Quorn, Prime Roots, Bosque Foods, or MyForest?
 Those companies also use mycelium.
 (Go ahead and give them a shot — we believe you’ll like meati cutlets and steaks better!)

-Now that we’ve cleared that up, you’re probably wondering: Where did meati MushroomRoot come from?
+Now, you may be wondering, where did Meati’s mycelium come from?
 So glad you asked!
-MushroomRoot (meati N. crassa mycelium!) can be found in the burned areas left in the wake of wildfires.
+N. crassa mycelium can be found in the burned areas left in the wake of wildfires.
 It was one of thousands of species and strains of fungi our founders went through to find the one that is incredibly nutritious, efficient to grow, flavor flexible, textured just right, and safe.

-Another part of what makes meati MushroomRoot so special is its incredible ability to take what plants do best — produce energy in the form of sugar — and efficiently convert it into a complete-protein whole food that ends up free of sugar, low in cholesterol, easily absorbed, and packed with fiber and vitamins.
+Another part of what makes Meati’s mycelium so special is its incredible ability to take what plants do best — produce energy in the form of sugar — and efficiently convert it into a complete-protein whole food that ends up free of sugar, low in cholesterol, easily absorbed, and packed with fiber and vitamins.

-Given the characteristics of MushroomRoot, it is remarkable that it hasn’t become a staple of people’s diets around the globe.
+Given the characteristics of mycelium, it is remarkable that it hasn’t become a staple of people’s diets around the globe.
 This is a natural, nutrient-rich food with a low environmental impact that was made for an era of vanishing arable land, rapidly depleting fresh water supplies, and existential threats to the environment.
 The world needs to transform how it feeds itself.
 It is not enough for new foods to just be good for the planet.
 They have to taste great without sacrificing healthiness.
-Meati MushroomRoot can be a powerful part of changing our food system.
+Meati’s mycelium can be a powerful part of changing our food system.
 Will you join the evolution?

 Join the Journey